 The Asset Transformer module provides a simple yet powerful way for clients to use repurposed versions of images stored in their Asset Bank on their public-facing websites.

-- You need store only one high-resolution version (i.e. the ‘master’ copy) of each image in Asset Bank.
-The repurposed versions are created on-the-fly as needed.
+- You need to store only one high-resolution version (i.e. the ‘master’ copy) of each image in Asset Bank.
+The repurposed versions are created on the fly as needed.

 - Crop areas can be positioned for each asset, to ensure you get the best crop for each repurposed image.

 - The repurposed images are served from a CDN (Content Delivery Network) meaning they are delivered quickly and reliably, with no dependency on your Asset Bank (once the images have been cached).
 Therefore it is ideal for mission-critical websites.

 - You can programmatically construct the URL of each repurposed image, using the predefined crop/size identifier and the asset ID (which can be obtained from a REST API search).

 Users can define the crop sizes, representing the sizes they need in external applications, for example on their website:

 Selecting the crop areas for each asset

 Assets first need to be made available for cropping.
 This allows you to decide which ones qualify (e.g. product images, but not images of staff).
 To mark assets as available for the Transformer Module you need to set the 'Available to Asset Transformer?' attribute to 'Yes' - e.g. on upload or via a bulk update of the assets in question.